ibm-cloud-docs/Cloudant/api/document.md

 ```
 {: codeblock}

-#### Error message that is returned when you attempt to create a topmost field with an underscore prefix:
+#### Error message that is returned when you attempt to create a topmost field with an underscore prefix

 ```json
 {